-- Due to the COVID pandemic, Team away days normally held in March and September did not take place.
-Instead, staff met over Zoom or MS Teams.
-Staff virtual meeting now take place every month since the latter half of 2020.
-These meetings allow staff to support each other, share experiences and best practice as well as inform Trustees about emerging needs from pensioners on the Trust's visiting and welfare payment schemes. - In order to assist with dealing with the impact of COVID pandemic on mental health, one of the meetings was dedicated to this issue.
-In September 2020, a speaker delivered "Emotional and Psychological Strategies for Dealing with Depression and Maintaining Good Mental Health during Covid19". - The Trust Director attended a number of webinars organised by charity partners and other organisations.
+- Team meetings took place virtually on a monthly basis, allowing staff to support each other, share experiences and best practice as well as inform Trustees about emerging needs from pensioners on the Trust's visiting and welfare payment schemes. - The Trust Director attended a number of webinars organised by charity partners and other organisations.